 Citing Legal Sources in APA

-The legal world is complex, with different courts, jurisdictions, state and federal laws; it can feel downright scary to tackle formatting your sources correctly.
+The legal world is complex, with different courts, jurisdictions, and state and federal laws.
+It can feel downright scary to tackle formatting your sources correctly.
 Fortunately, unless you’re a law student, these reference sources will not be that common.